Henry Shembeni

 Henry Andries Shembeni is a South African politician.
 He was elected to the National Assembly in 2019 as a member of the Economic Freedom Fighters.

-Since becoming an MP, Shembeni has served on the Portfolio Committee on Police.
+From 6 May 2020 to 28 February 2023, Shembeni had served on the Portfolio Committee on Police as a regular member.
+He was then demoted to being an alternate member of the portfolio committee.

+On 6 June 2023, News24 had reported that the EFF had fired Shembeni as a Member of the National Assembly.